System Design Space

 Parser + expansion: < 20ms, retrieval: < 50ms, ranking: < 100ms

-• Each term has an upper bound score
+• Each term keeps an upper bound for the score it can still contribute

 Ranking and Relevance